MohamedMohy10/Magician-Password-Manager/README.md

 The program is still under improvement and there is a room for more features to be added ..

-- #### CSV feature [NEW]: Check the "Add to .csv" to save your data inside a .csv file that you can access anytime outside the program.
+- #### CSV Feature [NEW]: Check the "Add to .csv" to save your data inside a .csv file that you can access anytime outside the program.